mahi97/DearDiary/book-checklist.md

 ## May 2020

 - [X] The Baron in the Trees -- Italo Calvino
+- [X] There was God and nothing else -- Mostafa Chamran
 ## June 2020

 - [X] The Gambler -- Fyodor Dostoevsky